 R706-1.
-Purpose: To provide for comprehensive capital facilities master planning based on approved programmatic planning at the institutions.
+Purpose: To provide guidance for institutional capital facilities master planning and comprehensive five-year institutional capital plans.

 2.3.
 Utah Code Title 63A, Chapter 5 (State Building Board – Division of Facilities Construction and Management)

-R706-3.
-Master Planning: Institutions shall complete and keep current a comprehensive capital facilities master plan based on programmatic planning for new and existing facilities.
+R706-4.
+Master Planning: Institutions shall complete and maintain a comprehensive capital facilities master plan based on programmatic planning for new and existing facilities.
 Master plans should be realistic, achievable, and flexible.

-3.2.
-Institutions shall be thorough and innovative in their allocation and reallocation of space within their existing physical assets, rather than relying on the addition of new space.
+4.2.
+Institutions shall be thorough and innovative in allocating and reallocating space within their existing physical assets, rather than relying on the addition of new space.

-R706-4.
-Periodic Updates: The master planning process is continuous and the higher education environment is dynamic; therefore, master plans must be constantly reviewed and updated periodically to reflect demonstrable changes in strategic direction, planning, and environment.
+4.3.
+The master planning process is continuous and the higher education environment is dynamic; therefore, institutions should review and update their master plans regularly to reflect changes in strategic direction, planning, and environment.